Achiengy/ToDo-App/README.md

 + [Authors Info](#author-Info)

 ## Description
 <p>A to-do list app lets you write, organize, and reprioritize your tasks more efficiently.
-It also lets you attach notes, and links to a task, and lets you categorize the tasks.</p>
+It also lets you categorize the tasks.</p>

 ## Installation
 Install Dependencies